BALIST0N/HogsOfWarEditor/README.md

 done :
+- 3D editor : delete , insert when adding new entity
+- 3D viewer : be able to move and rotate entities into the editor (turns out i'm such a genius 🤡 )
+- 3d viewer : parse objects and place / rotate entities
 - 3D viewer : Migrate to webView2 + Babylon.js
-- 3d viewer : parse objects and place & rotate entities
 - ability to add any new entity into a pog (walls, bridges, flowers...)
 - compress entire export folder with ZIP
 - "export view window" with options + multithreading on exports processes (wasn't planned but still cool tho)